MichaelCochran/automaticIntents/README.md

 ## Overview

-This is a repository for building and running AI-driven chats.  __A chat is simply an interactive workflow ( so the basis of surveys, lessons, quizzes, etc.).__
+This is a repository for building and running AI-driven chats.  __This can be used as an engine for many interactive workflows ( surveys, lessons, quizzes, etc.).__
-You can use AI models from openAI or via Groq.
-You will need a key, and some are currently free.
+This connects to AI models from openAI or Groq (which includes open source options).
+You will need a key  - some are currently free-  from Groq: https://console.groq.com/docs/quickstart and/or openAI https://platform.openai.com/api-keys

+The goal here is
+1. Separate chat mechanics (what happens when user does XYZ) into an easy-to-understand file
+2. These chat files also provide the AI model with the information needed to control the chat.

 ## Technical Details

-Includes a node server and a web interface that interacts with openAI & Groq APIs for tools support
+- This repo includes: a node server ; web interface that interacts with openAI & Groq APIs for tools APIs.

-Chat mechanics are separated (JSON format) and are dynamically navigated by the model at runtime.
+- Chat details are separate files (JSON format) and are dynamically navigated by the model at runtime.
+What the user says/types, dictates what happens according to the chat file.

-"Intents" map to pages/slides that can have timed or  be “interactive”
+- Every new response is called a page.
+Pages can have images.

+- "Intents" are labels that are learned by a model and connected to a specific functionality in your code.
+In this repo, intents point to a "page" and the page contains its configuration.

-Intents use a prompt and "extra" instruction (optional)
+- Intents use a prompt and "extra" instruction (optional)

-"Slots" are names and places in a user prompt you may use for processing.
+- "Slots" are optional names and places  the model figures out from the user prompt.
+You may use them in reponses in chat.
 Currently only one per chat message is returned.

-Tools are built dynamically from the JSON chat template.

-The medical center example can only respond to data in the example data file.

 ## Chat Details